Review and road test of the Jaguar F-TYPE Convertible

 Design and Build

-The visual changes made to this improved model are significant, centring mostly on a front end now embellished by super-slim pixel LED headlights that blend into the 'liquid metal' surfacing' of the restyled clamshell bonnet.
-There's also a new front bumper and a subtly enlarged grille that aim to deliver more visual impact and presence.
-And the slender rear lights have been revised too, featuring an LED chicane signature inspired by the Jaguar I-PACE.
-Otherwise, it's as you were.
-Aesthetically, there are some lovely details such as the pop-out door handles and the single flying buttress that swoops down from one side of the centre console.
-Then there's the neatly styled gear selector, the giant TFT display in the dash and the deep-set driving position.
+The visual changes made to this improved model are significant, centring mostly on a front end now embellished by super-slim pixel LED headlights that blend into the 'liquid metal' surfacing' of the restyled clamshell bonnet with its signature power bulge.
+There's also a smarter front bumper and a subtly enlarged grille that together aim to deliver more visual impact and presence.

 Market and Model